andrewsunglaekim/intro_to_ruby/readme.md

 - use a method in a ruby program
 - utilize if/else conditionals to execute control Flow

-Prior Knowledge Inventory(10m)
--	list every day uses of computer programming
-Take Email for example:
-- *what did the programmer think about in order to write the program for email*
-- data types

 Metaphor of PB&J making robot(10m)
 - computer programming allows us to do simple tasks efficiently Bringing us back to ruby basics.
 To learn the building blocks of your first computer programming language.